 - Training and Instruction: The training and instruction section should explain how the company’s workplace training program.

 - Record-keeping: The record-keeping section should explain the company’s system for keeping records of scheduled inspections, training, and hazard corrections.

-A successful Injury and Illness Prevention Program benefits both employers and employees to help prevent costly injuries.
-However, even if your employer has an Injury and Illness Prevention Program, accidents do happen.
+A successful Injury and Illness Prevention Program benefits employers and employees to help prevent costly injuries.
+However, accidents happen even if your employer has an Injury and Illness Prevention Program.

 Contact a Sacramento Workers’ Compensation Lawyer today if you have been injured at work.